Continuing Education Activity

 The therapeutic index is the measurement range of drug safety among the average age groups.
 The range for adults is 0.3 to 1 mg/kg, with a recommended dose of 0.6 mg/kg administered intravenously.
 Patients who have received succinylcholine chloride should be on continuous cardiac monitoring in conjunction with end-tidal carbon dioxide monitoring.
 Pulse oximetry also requires monitoring.
 If a continuous infusion of succinylcholine chloride is necessary, a nerve stimulator should be used to monitor the effects of the neuromuscular blockade to a train of 4 in conjunction with continuous cardiac monitoring and end-tidal carbon dioxide measurements.
 The use of a nerve stimulator will indicate whether the patient is exhibiting a phase-I neuromuscular block or it has converted to a phase-II neuromuscular block.

-Administered doses of succinylcholine higher than those recommended based on patient's actual body weight may result in neuromuscular blockade toxicity, which may result in neuromuscular paralysis beyond the time required for procedures, surgical interventions, and anesthesia.
+Administered doses of succinylcholine higher than those recommended based on the patient's actual body weight may result in neuromuscular blockade toxicity, potentially resulting in neuromuscular paralysis beyond the time required for procedures, surgical interventions, and anesthesia.
 Succinylcholine toxicity may manifest via generalized muscle weakness, decreased or absent respiratory reserve, low inspiratory or tidal volumes, or apnea.

 Succinylcholine is often used by the anesthesia nurse, emergency department physician, anesthesiologist, and intensivist.
-The drug is most frequently used for endotracheal intubation and sometimes as an adjunct therapy in patients undergoing electroconvulsive shock therapy (ETC) to control muscle contractions induced as a result of the electrical impulses delivered during the procedure.
+The drug is most frequently used for endotracheal intubation and sometimes as an adjunct therapy in patients undergoing electroconvulsive shock therapy (ETC) to control muscle contractions induced due to the electrical impulses delivered during the procedure.
 However, this is an off-label use that is not currently approved by the FDA.
 While the drug is safe, all users need to be aware that it has shown associations with hyperkalemia.
 Thus, in patients at risk for hyperkalemia, the drug's use requires great caution.